yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 '''Sample network configurations'''

 For client mode configuration (rather than AP mode), see this page: ClientModeHowto.
-For further information on '''DHCP''' see this page ["dnsmasq"]
+For further information on '''DHCP''' see this page ["OpenWrtDocs/dnsmasq"]

 ('''NOTE:''' these examples use WRT54G v2.x/WRT54GS v1.x interface names)